AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

    ![Your Launch development environment shown in Debugger](../assets/images/switchEnvironments-debuggerOnWeRetail.png)

 1. Browse the site and add several products to your cart
+1. Continue to checkout
 1. During the checkout process the only required fields are `First Name` and `Last Name`

    ![Enter dummy values for first name and last name](../assets/images/target-testOrderCart.png)

+1. On the Review Order page, be sure to click the `Place Order` button
 1. Look in the Debugger
 1. Go to the Target tab
 1. Expand your client code